Tooth decay can occur in children.

 Never put baby to bed with food, juice or milk.

-Foods to Keep Teeth Healthy
+Foods to Keep Healthy

 - Offer nutritious, tooth-friendly snacks such as plain yogurt, hard-boiled eggs, grated hard cheese, raw or cooked vegetables and fruit, nut butters, hummus, whole grain crackers and bread or unsweetened cereals.
+If your child has food allergies consult their health care provider for alternative options that are both nutritious and safe for their dietary needs.

 - Breastfeeding is the best way to feed your baby.
 Breast milk is all the food your baby needs for the first six months.
 You may want to continue to breastfeed your baby for two years or longer.